 Who is eligible for the Shepherd Program?

-This program is available to all Residents of Cheshire County.
+This program is available to all residents of Cheshire County.
 Items are loaned free of charge on a short-term or long-term basis.
-The program can assist county residents with equipment for visiting family or friends, and for those who are recovering at home or who have an ongoing need.
+The program seeks to assist county residents with equipment for visiting family or friends, and for those who are recovering at home or who have an ongoing need.

 How is the Program run?

-If you have equipment to donate, please call Maplewood in advance so that we can check existing inventory for need.
+Donations are made by calling 399-7368.
+If you have equipment to donate, please call in advance so that we can check our existing inventory for need.
 Donated items must be clean and in good condition in order to be accepted into the program.
 Donations are logged and thank you letters sent (values are not included).
+Donations are by appointment only.

 Who is the Shepherd Program contact person?